 Canadians wait too long for new medicines and vaccines – and it’s about to get much worse

-New federal pricing rules come into effect July 1 which will add to the already long delays
+New federal pricing rules came into effect July 2021 which adds to the already long delays

 How long do Canadians have to wait to get access to new treatments for major diseases such as cancer?
 Too long.

 So long, in fact, that to speed up access to new COVID-19 medicines and vaccines, the federal government lifted some of its regulations that delay other new treatments.

 If they hadn’t, and Canadians had to wait as long for COVID vaccines as we do for new cancer and other medicines, Canada wouldn’t be seeing its first dose of COVID vaccines until the middle of NEXT year.